 Kaye recalls a time when she was asked to take a dog over to the Adoption Hub, as a couple had decided to adopt him after meeting him earlier in the week.
 They were standing at the front desk finalising their paperwork when Kaye arrived with him.

 “As soon as they turned around and the dog saw them, he ran over to them, tail wagging, ears up, obviously having recognised them from last time.
 They hadn’t said a word but he was so thrilled to see them again.”

 In addition to her onsite volunteering roles, Kaye is also a foster carer.
-Currently she is looking after Tessa, a bull terrier mix who has been looking for a home for nine months.
+Currently she is looking after Tessa, a Staffy cross bull mastiff who has been looking for a home for nine months.

 “Tessa’s a beautiful girl, and she keeps me entertained I’m really grateful to have her around – she even came on a holiday with us a few weeks ago!”